external-secrets/kubernetes-external-secrets/README.md

   # https://www.vaultproject.io/docs/auth/kubernetes.html
   vaultRole: my-vault-role
   data:
+  - name: password
     # The full path of the secret to read, as in `vault read secret/data/hello-service/credentials`
-  - key: secret/data/hello-service/credentials
+    key: secret/data/hello-service/credentials
     property: password
-  # Properties are matched individually.
-If you have several properties in your Vault secret, you will need to add them all separately
+  # Vault values are matched individually.
+If you have several keys in your Vault secret, you will need to add them all separately
+  - name: api-key
-  - key: secret/data/hello-service/credentials
+    key: secret/data/hello-service/credentials
     property: api-key
 ```